argonne-lcf/user-guides/docs/polaris/data-science/python.md

 `pip install ipykernel`
 2. Create a Jupyter Kernel:
 `python -m ipykernel install --user --name=venv --display-name "Jupyter (venv)"` <br>
-Replace `"Jupyter (myenv)"` with the display name you want for the kernel in JupyterHub
+Replace `"Jupyter (venv)"` with the display name you want for the kernel in JupyterHub